 As you walk, you'll learn not just about Blackbeard, but also other less famous yet more fascinating pirates.
 There's the aforementioned "Gentleman Pirate" Stede Bonnet, who was just having a midlife crisis, and Mary Read, who will make your teenage daughter's rebellion seem charming by comparison.
 You'll learn pirate lingo and lore and have quite a few pirate myths debunked.

-All that walking will build up an appetite, so it’s a good thing that you're surrounded by some of the best restaurants in the world.
-Pick a spot for lunch [
+All that walking will build up an appetite, so it's a good thing that you're surrounded by some of the best restaurants in the world.
+Pick a spot for lunch [link to the "Where to eat in Charleston piece] and rebuild your strength for the afternoon.
+Lucky for you, you'll have far more options than the typical pirate diet of hardtack, salted meat, limes and gin.

 Life on the high seas wasn't all adventure and treasure; sometimes, pirates got caught.
 And jail was not a place you'd want to be in the early 18th century.Head over to the Old Exchange and Provost Dungeon to see just how bad it was.